 Before coming here I was a Postdoctoral Researcher at the University of Adelaide, in Australia.
 I developed complex food web and meta-population/meta-community models, to understand top-down regulation by the dingo (Canis lupus dingo) and to invasive species management at the landscape/regional spatial scales.

 I completed my PhD jointly and the Centre for Ecological Research and Forestry Applications at the Autonomous University of Barcelona and the Department of Marine Biology and Oceanography at the Institute for Marine Sciences, in Barcelona, Spain.
 My research revolved around the assembly and disassembly dynamics in ecological networks; focusing on the effects of climate change on food web structure, the relationship among components of stability, and the stability of spatially explicit communities with a mixture of interaction types.

 As a computer scientist, particularly interested in artificial intelligence techniques for the design and engineering of intelligent systems, I believe that agent-based systems can be successfully applied to the simulation of complex ecological systems of this kind.
-I am interested in tackling the study of complex ecological systems by applying individual/agent based techniques for modelling natural communities and ultimately the networks of interactions observed among its constituent species.
+I am generally interested in tackling the study of complex ecological systems by applying individual/agent based techniques and dynamical systems approaches to modeling natural communities and ultimately the networks of interactions observed among its constituent species.

-I am a Computer Engineer from the Simón Bolívar University, Venezuela; and I hold a MSc in Evolutionary and Adaptive Systems from the University of Sussex, UK.
-I also completed a MSc by Research in Simulation of Multi-agent Ecological Systems at the School of Informatics of the University of Edinburgh.
+I got my BSc in Computer Engineering from the Simón Bolívar University, Venezuela (2003); and I hold a MSc in Evolutionary and Adaptive Systems from the University of Sussex, UK (2005).
+I also completed a MSc by Research in Simulation of Multi-agent Ecological Systems at the School of Informatics of the University of Edinburgh, Scotland (2011).